Chinese Shar-Pei Shedding

 Veterinary Care Schedule for Chinese Shar-Peis

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Chinese Shar-Pei.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Cost of Chinese Shar-Pei Ownership